seekdavidlee/eklee-keyvault/README.md

 1. Start a Github deployment.
 Once deployment is completed, locate the app registration in Entra and add `Single-page application`.
 Look for the Azure static web app URL as the URL to add like so `https://<Static web app>/authentication/login-callback`.
 1. Perform appropriate role assignments by following the steps in [Post Deployment RBAC](#post-deployment-rbac).
 1. Navigate to `https://<Static web app>` with the appropriate user who is assigned the the group.
 1. Optionally, if you own a domain name, you can have a sub domain name configured as a variable using the key `CUSTOM_DOMAIN_NAME`.
+Be sure to do this after the first deployment as you will need to static web app default hostname.
 Follow the steps [here](https://learn.microsoft.com/en-us/azure/static-web-apps/custom-domain).
 The SSL cert is taken care of for you by Azure.
 This may take several minutes to complete.

 ```json
 {